vacp2p/rfc/content/docs/rfcs/70/README.md

 # Extension to group chat: the MLS Framework

 The Messaging Layer Security (MLS) protocol aims at providing a group of users with end-to-end encryption in an authenticated and asynchronous way.
-It is a key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy (FS) and post-compromise security (PCS) for groups in size ranging from two to thousands.
 The main security characteristics of the protocol are: Message confidentiality and authentication, sender authentication, membership agreement, post-remove and post-update security, and forward secrecy and post-compromise security.
 The MLS protocol achieves: low-complexity, group integrity, synchronization and extensibility.

 ## Cryptographic suites